 Vines climb with the aid of tendrils or root hairs or twining stems, or just sprawl across the ground.
 Some live for centuries and reach gigantic proportions and some are annuals less than 10 in (25 cm) long.
 In the home landscape, vines trained on arbors or trellises are ideal for shading patios and other outdoor living areas.
 Some vines are used as ground covers where mowing is not practical, or as living accents on trees.

-In addition to our Plant Profiles, there are hundreds more pages that you can visit on Floridata's Articles and Resources page where you find links to our Butterfly Gallery that profiles 49 species, a Wildflower Meadow Gardening "how to" and many other gardening and natural science features.
+In addition to our Plant Profiles, there are hundreds more pages that you can visit on Floridata's Articles and Resources page where you find links to our Butterfly Gallery that profiles 49 species, an Introduction to the plant and animals of The Florida Scrub ecosystem and Ginny's series The Transplanted Gardener for gardeners in Florida and The Deep South.

 Copyright 2015 Floridata.com LLC